Updated: Dec 22, 2022

 Can You Be Fired for Refusing to Work Due to the Danger of Contracting COVID-19?

 Under the OSH Act, you will have the right to refuse to operate under unsafe circumstances.
-However, you're safe from wrongful termination for taking this move only if:
+However, you're safe from wrongful termination in California only if:

-you sincerely feel that the working conditions constitute a "imminent danger" (an urgent possibility of death or severe physical harm), and a rational individual will accept
+you sincerely feel that the working conditions constitute an "imminent danger" (an urgent possibility of death or severe physical harm), and a rational individual will accept

 you told management about the threat